Toric G-solid Fano threefolds: Proof of Theorem (finite groups)

 Thus, we may assume that $Z$ is the $G$-orbit of a point in $X$.

 \begin{lemma} The $G$-orbit $Z$ is contained in the union of $\mathbb{T}$-invariant curves. \end{lemma}

 \begin{proof} Suppose that $Z$ is not contained in the union of $\mathbb{T}$-invariant curves.
 Let us seek for a contradiction.
 Observe that the $G$-orbit $Z$ is a $G$-center of non-log canonical singularities of the log pair $(X,2\lambda\mathcal{M})$.
 We claim that $Z$ is an isolated center of non-log canonical singularities of this log pair.
 Indeed, suppose that there is a $G$-irreducible curve $C$ that is a center of non-log canonical singularities of the log pair $(X,2\lambda\mathcal{M})$.
 Let $M_1$ and $M_2$ be general surfaces in~$\mathcal{M}$.
+Then

-Then $M_1\cdot M_2=mC+\Omega$, where $m$ is a non-negative integer, and $\Omega$ is an effective one-cycle whose support does not contain $C$.
+where $m$ is a non-negative integer, and $\Omega$ is an effective one-cycle whose support does not contain $C$.
 Then $m>\frac{1}{\lambda^2}$ by Lemma~\ref{lemma:Corti-surface}.

 Let $H$ be an ample Cartier divisor on $X$ such that $-K_X\sim I_XH$.
 Then

 so that $H\cdot C<H^3I_X^2\leqslant 24$.
 Thus, the curve $C$ must be $\mathbb{T}_X$-invariant by Lemma~\ref{corollary:toric-degree}.
 Since $Z$ is not contained in the union of $\mathbb{T}$-invariant curves, we see that $Z$ is an isolated center of non-log canonical singularities of the log pair $(X,2\lambda\mathcal{M})$.